 Why Install EV Charger Surge Protection Devices?

 Installing a Surge Protection Device (SPD) in the electric vehicle (EV) branch circuit is crucial for safeguarding against various potential hazards.
 EV charging stations, whether located outdoors or indoors, are susceptible to lightning strikes.
-Lightning strikes nearby can induce significant voltage surges, endangering both the charging station equipment and the vehicles connected to them.
+Lightning strikes nearby can induce significant voltage surges, endangering both the charging station equipment and the vehicles connected to it.

 Moreover, utilities themselves can unintentionally introduce surges due to switching activities, short outages, or operational malfunctions.
 These events often result in voltage drops followed by sudden surges, which can damage sensitive electronic components within the charging infrastructure.